-A SQL injection occurs when the application fails to properly sanitize user-supplied input.
+A SQL injection occurs when the application fails to properly sanitize user-supplied input used in SQL queries.
 In this way an attacker can manipulate the SQL statement that is passed to the back-end database management system.
 This statement will run with the same permissions as the application that executed the query.
 From now on I will refer to this user as session user.